vizzuhq/ipyvizzu/docs/tutorial/events.md

 are called before rendering the chart elements.
 Handlers can be registered/unregistered with the on(), off() method pair.

+!!! note
-**Note:** Currently `chart.on(event, handler)` only accept handler's JavaScript expression as string.
+    Currently `on` method only accept handler's JavaScript expression as string.
     Event can be accessed via `event` object, see the examples below.

 We are registering a handler for the click event which will show an alert block with information about the clicked marker.